gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

     > 1.0
 {% endhighlight %}

-All the numbers are of `BigDecimal` class so you should be able to perform additional computations without losing precision
+All numbers in the results are of `BigDecimal` class, so you should be able to perform additional computations without losing precision:

 {% highlight ruby %}
     result[1][0].class
     > BigDecimal
 {% endhighlight %}

-Let's look on some methods that are useful for validating the results of reports
+Let's look at some methods that are useful for validating the results of your reports:

 {% highlight ruby %}
     result.include_row?
 [1, 8]